drusnac/Coursera/README.md

 # Coursera
-Products as part of Coursera Courses
+This repo is a dump of Coursera related projects